 In addition to liabilities, the statement of financial position and or balance sheet will at times report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 Deferred tax revenues, which arises only under a modified accrual basis of accounting, qualifies for reporting in this category.
 Accordingly, this item is reported in the governmental funds balance sheet.
-Prepaid taxes also qualify for reporting in this category.
-This item is reported inflows related to pensions and deferred inflows related to OPEB qualify for reporting in this category as well.
+Prepaid taxes and deferred revenue also qualify for reporting in this category.
+These items are reported in both the statements of net position and governmental funds balance sheet.
+Deferred inflows related to pensions and deferred inflows related to OPEB qualify for reporting in this category as well.
 These items are reported only in the statement of net position.
 All items in this category are deferred and recognized as an inflow of resources in the period that the amounts become available.